 - (1) All the new installations of illuminating systems in the outdoor air, as well as the adaptations of the existing systems, have to satisfy the rules for the prevention of light pollution according to this paragraph.
 This applies as well to changes, which are in the phase of planning or contract.
-Those, which are in the phase of execution already, have to satisfy the requirements of this paragraph before the end of the year 2003. - (2) Only those illumination systems which conform to the following rules, are considered as producing no light pollution and minimising also another pollution of the air: - a. they are composed of luminaires which do not shine into the upper half-space1 - b. they use the best available technology,2 - c. they are realized in such a way that the luminance of the illuminated surfaces does not exceed the value demanded by the safety standards, if they exist,3
+Those, which are in the phase of execution already, have to satisfy the requirements of this paragraph before the end of the year 2003. - (2) Only those illumination systems which conform to the following rules, are considered as producing no light pollution and minimising also another pollution of the air: - a. they are composed of luminaires which do not shine into the upper half-space1

 1As a upper half-space, usually the directions over the horizontal plane going through the luminaire are considered.
-In case of a sloped terrains, it can be understood as the directions over the plane parallel with the terrain or over a plane with a slope lying between these two extrema.
-As a luminaire which do not shine into such directions, even each such can be considered, whose specific luminous intensity in these directions, after being rounded to a whole number, is just 0 cd per thousand lumen of the luminous flux emitted by the light source (bulb) inside the luminaire.
-Such a luminaire is called "fully shielded".
+In case of a sloped terrain, it can be understood as the directions over the plane parallel with the terrain or over a plane with a slope lying between these two extrema.
+As a luminaire which do not shine into such directions, even each such can be considered, whose specific luminous intensity in these directions, after being rounded to a whole number, is just 0 cd